 You can work in tech without an IT degree

 More and more technology employers are hiring graduates from any degree background because they recognise the benefit of filling their business with people trained to think in different ways, and because they can be trained up.
 This is most common for roles with more of a business slant, such as consultancy; however, an increasing number of employers, such as TPP and IBM, teach non-technical graduates to code.

 You can work in any industry

 Work for the NHS.
 Work for an investment bank.
 Work for a video games company, the government or a media company.
 Work for a small start-up or a multinational with 1,000+ people.
-IT professionals can work in any sector or industry.
+Technology plays a crucial role in just about every industry going, so IT professionals are able to make in impact across all sorts of sectors.
 Beyond these sectors, the actual roles within IT are just as diverse.

 IT salaries are generous

 IT graduate jobs pay well compared to many other areas.
 Digital salaries are 44% higher than the national average, according to Tech Nation’s 2017 report.
 And if you work for an employer with a graduate scheme you could do very well for yourself – £25k–30k is not uncommon.
 Things look good with progression too.
 According to IT Jobs Watch, the median salary for a software developer is £45k; investment banking technology roles: £70k.

 Free food, anyone?
 This and other perks and benefits are common at tech organisations, especially the larger ones, but perhaps more important is work/life balance.
 A report of the top 20 jobs for work/life balance* included several IT ones, with software developer in first place.